anamatoso/anamatoso.github.io/work.md

 slug: /projects
 ---

 <p>These are some of the projects that I have worked on throughout the years.
-Most of them you can find in my <a href="https://github.com/anamatoso">Github page</a>.</p>
+Most of them you can find in my <a href="https://github.com/anamatoso" target="_blank" rel="noopener noreferrer">Github page</a>.</p>

 <div class="timeline">
   <div class="outer">